capsule-corp-ternoa/ternoa-proposals/TIPs/tip-500-TEE-Enclave.md

 ## Motivation

-TEE is a descendant of HSM and TPM, with an affordable cost and flexibility of executing general purpose applications rather than just cryptographic functions.
+TEE is a descendant of hardware-based security solutions like HSM and TPM, with an affordable cost and flexibility of executing general purpose applications rather than pure cryptographic functions.

 In spite of decades of scientific and technological efforts for securely outsourcing the computation tasks and storage to untrusted parties, we don't have any real-world feasible cryptographic protocol yet, and the available candidates need more decade of research and development.
 Hardware based security however has been the ultimate solution for critical areas of financial and military applications, in modern Android mobile devices, the TEE is already unknowingly used every day, by millions of people as an HSM equivalent, through the use of a Trusted Application (TA) providing the Android KeyMaster functionality.
 Recently there has been increasing attention to TEE as a source of trust for executing smart-contracts in blockchains.

-While Basic NFTs merely represent ownership, Secure NFTs can further contain sensitive information or allow access to services which can only be accessed by the respective owner.
+While Basic NFTs merely represent ownership, Secret NFTs can further contain sensitive information or allow access to services which can only be accessed by the respective owner.
 One of the primary challenges to be solved in implementing secret NFTs is the secure storage and retrieval of the encryption keys associated with each Secret NFT.

 Leveraging TEEs to bring a confidentiality aspect to NFTs, enables a variety of different use cases across different segments to provide their services more efficiently and securely.
 With the help of Secure NFTs, blockchains can enable real-world services such as Digital Rights Management, Secret Markets and Access control.